spjy/jotted-topics/calculus.md

 ### Verbal

-L is the limit of f of x as x approches a.
+L is the limit of f of x as x approaches a.

 ## Computation